dsc-courses/practice.dsc10.com/problems/fa21-final/q10-model-railroad-museum.md

 # BEGIN SUBPROB

 The new statistic that we used for this hypothesis test, the mean of the absolute differences in proportions, is in fact closely related to the total variation distance.
-Given two arrays of length three, `array_1` and `array_2`, suppose we compute the mean of the absolute differences in proportions between `array_1` and `array_2` and store the result as madp.
+Given two arrays of length three, `array_1` and `array_2`, suppose we compute the mean of the absolute differences in proportions between `array_1` and `array_2` and store the result as `madp`.
 What value would we have to multiply `madp` by to obtain the total variation distance  `array_1` and `array_2`?
 Input your answer below, rounding to three decimal places.

 # BEGIN SOLUTION